patrickf2000/quik/Readme.md

 The generated assembly files are stored in /tmp directory.
 They are not removed when compiling is complete, so if you wish to see what the assembly looks like, check these out.

+### Testing
+There are a few Python and Bash scripts for automated testing.
+Note that you must manually test each architecture.
+The "test-all.sh" script will run all tests in the /tests directory.
+To test 64-bit architecture, run "./test-all.sh x64".
+To test 32-bit, run "./test-all.sh i386".
+The test script does not assume a default value; you must specify it.
+The test scripts will fail if one test fails.
+Upon success, all generated object and assembly files are removed.

 ### What works?
 I originally had a features list here, but removed it after I began making changes to the backend and broke a lot of stuff (these are good changes :) ).

 To get an idea of what works, check the test folders.
-These also currently function as the language specs until I write one later on dwon the line.
+The example folder functions as the language specs until I write one later on.